Aetherxn/Azure-Security-Lab/4.SOC-operations/README.md

 ## Key Learnings

-- **Microsoft Sentinel** is a scalable, cloud-native solution which combines Security Information and Event Management **(SIEM)** and Security Orchestration, Automation, and Response **(SOAR)** to:
+- **Microsoft Sentinel** is a cloud-native **SIEM** and **SOAR** platform that helps security teams collect and analyse logs, detect threats, investigate incidents, and automate responses using playbooks and threat intelligence.
-    - Collect and query logs
-    - Correlate or detect anomalies
-    - Create alerts and incidents
-    - Define playbooks
-    - Automate threat responses

-It also delivers security analytics and threat intelligence.
-Sentinel works off 4 phases: **Collect, Detect,Investigate and Respond**.

-- Alert Fatigue is a challenge in SOC environments, this happens when analyst are flooded with security alerts which then leads to mental burnout and bad reaction times.
-Automation in SecOps is essential.
-Automated workflows A.K.A playbooks solves this issue by providing automated responses for **Incident management, Enrichment, Investigation and Remediation**.
+- One major challenge in SOC environments is **alert fatigue**, where analysts are overwhelmed by large volumes of alerts, leading to slower response times and burnout. **Sentinel playbooks** help solve this by automating tasks like incident management, investigation, enrichment, and remediation, allowing analysts to focus on real threats.